-Be sure to come early and see all of the animals!
+Be sure to come early before it gets really hot and see all of the animals!

 Associated Press August 2010